monzilur/NRF_model/README.md

 #NRF_model
 # This repository provides codes for NRF model with sigmoid non-linearity
 #
-# there's some test data and a demo script
+# There's some test data and a demo script
+# Look at the demo for usage
+#
+# Author: Monzilur Rahman
+# monzilur.rahman@gmail.com
+# Year: 2016